-Figure Out Real Estate Comps:Relative Value
+Figure Out Real Estate Comps: Relative Value

 An important part of determining your home's value is a comparative market analysis (CMA), which is a review of what similar properties in your neighborhood have sold for over the past few months and maybe what active properties are selling for in the area as well.
 Your agent can help produce a CMA for you so that you have access to more information than what the general public can view.

-Here is what some listing agents are looking at for determining comparable properties (comps):
+Here is what some listing agents are looking at for determining comparable properties:

-- Rooms: bed, baths, finished square footage - Location specifics: if it is a "hot" neighborhood, walkable - Condition: regardless of age, has the home been well maintained? - Acreage: large, level lots on private streets sell well - Renovations: updates to kitchen, bath, and basement carry the highest return - Unique features: built-in pool, fireplaces, new deck - Age and maintenance of major components: roof, windows, heater, AC, plumbing, etc. - Days on Market: Taking into account how long similar properties spent on the market (DOM), at what price, and if they were listed multiple times or required price reductions
+- Rooms: bedrooms, bathrooms, finished square footage - Location specifics: if it is a "hot" neighborhood, views, convenient - Condition: regardless of age, has the home been well maintained? - Acreage: larger, level lots on private streets sell well - Renovations: updates to kitchens and baths carry the highest return - Unique features: large view windows, gas fireplaces, new decks - Age and maintenance of major components: roof, windows, heater, foundation, plumbing, electrical, etc. - Days on Market: taking into account how long similar properties spent on the market, at what price, and if they were listed multiple times or required price reductions

-Real estate transactions are different from every day transactions.
-If you go to the store to buy a box of cereal, the price generally stays the same regardless of how many people want to buy it.
+Real estate transactions are different from other, normal consumer transactions.
+If you go to the store to buy a box of cereal, the price generally stays the same regardless of how many people want to buy it day-to-day.
 The price of your home, however, fluctuates constantly due to local supply and demand.
 Understanding this will help you let go of expecting a price you think your home "should be."
 What dictates your home's price, ultimately, is the amount buyers are willing to pay - and this number can go up or down within the space of a year, or even a season.

-Fill Out the Property Disclosure:Required by law
+Fill Out the Property Disclosure: Required by law

 The property disclosure, or seller's disclosure, is an important document for the home selling process.
-This document outlines any potential issues that could impact a home's safety or value, and the laws surrounding disclosure vary by state.
-Common issues noted in disclosure may include, and are not limited to:
+This document outlines any potential issues that could impact a home's safety or value, and it has to be completed before a purchase contract is considered valid.
+Common issues noted in disclosures may include, and are not limited to:

 - The presence of lead paint

 - Renovations made without a permit

-- Property tax disclosure
+- Property repairs

-- The presence of mold
+- The presence of mold or asbestos

-- Asbestos

 - Foundation problems

 - Persistent flooding issues

 - Presence of pests